-5 secrets to creating great startup pitches & credible financial forecasts.
+5 secrets to great startup pitches & Investment cases.

-This year, we’ve worked with almost 30 startup founders at pre or post seed stage to finesse their strategy, business models and pitches.
-At the heart of every one of them are three vital things: a product that people need (and want); a solid go-to-market plan; and a great commercial model that shows how you’ll grow your customer base and revenue.
+This year, we’ve helped almost 30 startup founders from pre-seed to A-round to finesse their strategy, business models and pitches.
+Here's what we've learnt: every great startup (and raise), has three vital components: a product that people need (and want); a solid go-to-market plan; and a great commercial model that shows how you’ll grow your customer base and revenue.

-At this stage of funding, investors can’t really assess your new business with any meaningful accuracy.
-Dig into forecasts and you’ll see ‘discounted cash flows’ (aka DCFs) and ‘weighted average cost of capital’ (aka WACC) as key methods to evaluate an investment.
-But at seed stage, these just don't work.
+The classic business forecasting and valuation methods are ‘discounted cash flows’ (aka DCFs) and ‘weighted average cost of capital’ (aka WACC).
+But here's the thing: at seed stage, they just don't work.
 You don’t have cash flows to discount.
 You don’t have capital to weight.
 It's more art than it is science (or maths).
 Instead, you must show investors potential.
-You’re forecast is an incredibly important part of that.
+And your forecast is an incredibly important part of that.